|About OFHS||Visit OFHS||OFHS Services||Web Resources|

 |OFHS Material||Oxon. & Beyond||Monuments||Useful Web Sites|

-We are also working closely with local transcribing teams in several other parishes, with a view to producing their transcripts in our standard CDROM format.
+We are also keen to continue working with other local transcribing teams, with a view to producing their transcripts in our standard CDROM format.
 If you have a project under way at your local churchyard, or are thinking about starting one, we would be very happy to offer help, advice and encouragement.
 Please email me at the address above.

 |Illustrated Monumental Inscription Transcripts on CD|